williamahartman/Jamepad/README.md

 #### Stuff You Should Know About Jamepad

-- Jamepad is based on SDL.
-Since SDL is a bit overkill for just gamepad stuff, we build a smaller version that only contains the SDL_GameController subsystem and its dependencies.
 - On Windows (only 7 and up were tested), no special dependencies are needed.
 - On Linux, runtime dependencies are:
   - libevdev